tehamalab/gdal2tiles/CONTRIBUTING.rst

     $ python setup.py test or py.test
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8, tox and other development dependancies you can install them on your virtual environment using pip.

+    $  pip istall -r requirements_dev.txt

 6. Commit your changes and push your branch to GitHub::